shawnhuyiwen/pulse/docs/Methodology/CardiovascularMethodology.md

 Recommended Improvements
 ------------------------

-We plan to improve the hemorrhage implementation to accept an initial hemorrhage rate, which is then translated to a resistance path rather than a flow source.
-This will better manage the natural hemorrhage rate changes that occur as blood pressure drops.
-You will also be able to provide a severity and the engine will automatically scale the initial hemorrhage rate based on the compartment and severity.

 An area of potential future advancement lies in the inertance of the %Cardiovascular System.
 The @ref CircuitMethodology has the ability to incorporate inertance into the lumped parameter models.
 In the future, this could be added to the %Cardiovascular Model to provide a more accurate blood pressure waveform.